iop-alliance/okw_data_management/README.md

 [The Open-Know-Where map of facilitites and machinery](https://map.internetofproduction.org/) is a map of facilities developed by the Internet of Production Alliance [IOPA](http://internetofproduction.org/).

 This repository contains Jupyter notebooks designed for the collection and analysis of machinery and facilities data.
 The notebooks cover a range of topics, including data acquisition processes, machinery cataloging, and map visualization.
-These resources aim to provide comprehensive insights into the status and usability of machinery and facilities within a given context.
+These resources aim to provide comprehensive insights into the status and usability of machinery and facilities enabling distributed manufacturing.

-Installation Instructions
+### Installation Instructions

 To run the Jupyter notebooks locally, follow these simple steps: